kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

 The wear levelling techniques can also lead to reduced redundancy, even if the device does not do any deduplication.
-The controllers may put data written in a short timespan into the same physical storage unit (cell, block etc).
+The controllers may put data written in a short time span into the same physical storage unit (cell, block etc).
 In case this unit dies, both copies are lost.
 BTRFS does not add any artificial delay between metadata writes.